sttp-book/sttp-book/chapters/testing-techniques/specification-based-testing.md

 >
 > The system should give a 25% discount on the cart when it is Christmas.
 > The method has two input parameters: the total price of the products in the cart, and the date.
-> When it is not Christmas it just returns the original price, otherwise it applies the discount.
+> When it is not Christmas it just returns the original price; otherwise it applies the discount.

 Following the category-partition method: